 BC is a big place with many regions that are very different.
 Different in their geography, developed or rural, and the type of visitor experiences that are available.
 Depending on your travel type, some regions are a better match for you than others.

 Destination BC’s research shows that Vancouver Island, where I call home, is particularly suited to three of the nine travel types.
 If you are a Cultural Explorer, Authentic Experiencer, or a Free Spirit, an Island adventure might be just the ticket for your travel type.

 The travel types each come with a list of activity types that satisfies that type of traveler.
 Go through the lists for the travel type on their description page while you and your partner are still at the dream stage of your trip planning, and then look for parts of BC that have those activities.

 I’m betting that if you do that, it will increase your chances of coming home with grins on your faces anxious to start planning your next fabulous holiday.
 Holiday time is too short to waste it doing things you don’t love.
 And I hate being next to a couple that’s fighting, don’t you…?

 Published: March 20, 2018

-Scott Littlejohn is the Community Engagement and Marketing Coordinator for Nanaimo’s Living Forest Oceanside Campground and RV Park.
+Scott Littlejohn is newly retired from being the Community Engagement and Marketing Coordinator for Nanaimo’s Living Forest Oceanside Campground and RV Park.
 He reluctantly admits to being lost many times, but not since having Google Maps riding shotgun on the road or out hiking.
 He’s made his own Google Map showing his favourite outdoor recreation places on Vancouver Island, with videos, info, photos and trail difficulty to share with other Island explorers.
 Scott is not affiliated with Google in any way, though he wishes he owned lots of shares.